 The rule of thumb is; if your website works in a browser, it works with Unless.

 Decoupled approach & delta

 Unless is so easy to implement because it uses a decoupled approach ("coupling" is a term that describes the relationship between two entities in a software system).
 Meaning that it doesn't interfere with your code base as it is very loosely coupled with it.

 It basically works like an additional layer of information that is sent to your website's visitors.
-This layer consists of keys.
-Keys are hashed content that gets injected into your pages.
-Every time you adjust content through Unless, you either create or change a key.
+This layer consists of one or more personalized changes that you made with respect to the original version of your web content.
+The difference between the personalized web page and the original one is described by a delta (or a diff).
+Every time you adjust content through Unless, a new delta is created.

-Once a user visits your website, Unless sends out the keys and places them as content on your site.
-A key basically replaces the original content.
+When someone visits your website, Unless sends out the delta for all applicable personalizations and replaces the original content.

-Technically speaking, a variation is just a group of keys on top of your original page.
+Technically speaking, a personalization is just a group of content changes on top of your original page.
 It is not a separate, new page.
-This is also why variations execute the same scripts (e.g. Google Analytics) as the original page.
+This is also why a personalized page executes the same scripts (e.g. Google Analytics) as the original one.